10 Remote Work Strategies for Traveling Parents (2025 Guide)

 Our Support Story (how we found our people)

 2020–2023 was tough—few families were traveling and community was thin.
-We leaned hard on worldschool groups and slowly found our tribe.
+We leaned hard on worldschool communities and slowly found our tribe outside of paid hubs.

-In Hoi An, one family coordinates regular activities—lifesaver for focus and sanity.
-With teens, we learned to choose places where other teens stay longer; quick pass‑throughs didn't stick.
+Today, things are more active.
+In Hoi An, one family coordinates regular activities.
+It’s a lifesaver for focus and sanity.
+With teens, we learned to choose places where other teens stay longer.
+They just don’t connect with those who are passing‑through quickly.

 Copy‑paste scripts